Skip to content

 • Stochastic lines make a bullish cross

-• Enter trade at cross or break of high of candlestick that causes the cross
+• Enter the trade at cross or break of the high of candlestick that causes the cross

 Stochastic Settings Across Different Timeframes and Indicators